jpblicer/ecommerce-api/README.md

 You can then run the server locally with :
 `python manage.py runserver`

+You can seed the database with mock data by running:
+`python3 manage.py load_data`

 ## Routes
 This API provides the following routes which can be accessed by built in Django development tools or others of choice.
 This Documentation uses curl.